Suryadi (politician): People's Representative Council

 His political career in the Indonesian legislative begins when he was chosen as the representative of PNI from the youth faction in the People's Representative Council of Mutual Assistance.
 He was sworn in on 7 July 1966, replacing S. M. Thaher.
 After the 1971 elections, he was elected as the member of the People's Representative Council.
 He spent two years representing the PNI until the party was fused into the Indonesian Democratic Party.

 After the fusion of the PNI into the Indonesian Democratic Party, Suryadi still held his position as a legislative member representing PDI.
 Suryadi was re-elected in the 1977 elections.
 During his tenure as member of the People's Representative Council, he became the secretary of the PDI fraction in the DPR and MPR.
 He also became the chairman of the Commission X of the People's Representative Council from 1974 until 1982, and the coordinator of the Caucus 78 of DPR and MPR.
 In the 1982 elections, he refused to be nominated again and started to search a job.
 He was offered by the Wanandi Brothers (Jusuf and Sofyan Wanandi) as a president director in the Aica Indonesia.
 He accepted the job, and he seated the position from 1982.
+He served as member of People's Representative Council for over 25 years and made him one of the longest-serving members of the Parliament of Indonesia.

 Suryadi's career in the Indonesian government returned in 1983 when he was chosen as the member of the Supreme Advisory Council.
 He was chosen for three years until 1986 when he became the chairman of the Indonesian Democratic Party.